 There are toilet facilities in the car park, these are the closest toilets to the Point.
 There are two cafés at Lizard Point and many other options available in the village.
-Polpeor Café, a National Trust approved concession managed by Peter and his family, offers views and cream teas and are famous for their homemade meringues and donuts.
+Polpeor Café, a National Trust approved concession managed by a local family, offers views and cream teas and are famous for their homemade meringues and donuts.

 The lighthouse is open on most days from Easter to the end of the summer and offers tours around the heritage centre: see the lighthouse webpages for details here.